rengifosec/rengifosec.github.io/_tabs/about.md

 permalink: /about/
 ---

-# About Me

 Hi there! 👋 Welcome to my professional portfolio.

-I’m **[Your Name]**, a [Your Profession/Role, e.g., "Systems Engineer and Cybersecurity Specialist"] with a passion for [Your Key Interests/Focus Areas, e.g., "building secure systems, innovating in technology, and sharing knowledge"].
+I’m **Alejandro Rengifo**, an avid Cybersecurity enthusiast and hacker at heart currently working at Boeing as a Systems Engineer with a passion for racing cars, researching malware, and CTFs.
 My journey has been driven by a commitment to continuous learning, technical excellence, and delivering impactful solutions.

-With [X years] of experience in [your field], I’ve worked on [key projects/achievements] that have helped me grow as a professional.
-My expertise spans across multiple domains, including [key skills or technologies, e.g., "cybersecurity, systems engineering, and cloud technologies"].
+With 6 of experience in the United States Air Force, I’ve worked on nuclear weapons as maintenance technician that have helped me grow as a professional.
+My expertise spans across multiple domains, including physical security, maintaining high standards, high stress environments.

 ---